 Some key dates in Poland's history:

-1918 - After more than a century of foreign rule, an independent Polish state is restored after the end of World War I, with Marshal Jozef Pilsudski as head of state.
+1918 - After more than a century of foreign rule, an independent Polish state is restored after the end of the First World War.

-1945 - Soviet forces capture Warsaw and drive German forces from Poland.
-Poland's borders are set by the post-war Potsdam conference; Poland loses territory to the Soviet Union but gains some from Germany.
+1945 - Soviet forces drive German forces from Poland, whose borders are set by Potsdam conference; Poland loses territory to the Soviet Union but gains some from Germany.

-1978 - Karol Wojtyla, Cardinal of Krakow, elected Pope.
+1978 - Karol Wojtyla, Cardinal of Krakow, is elected Pope.

-1980 - Disturbances at the shipyard in Gdansk lead to the emergence of the Solidarity trade union under Lech Walesa.
+1980 - Disturbances at the shipyard in Gdansk lead to the emergence of the Solidarity trade union under Lech Walesa, and the imposition of martial law.

 1989 - Round-table talks between Solidarity, the Communists and the Catholic Church pave the way for fall of communism in Poland.
 Partially free elections see landslide win for Solidarity, which helps form coalition government.
 Tadeusz Mazowiecki becomes the first non-Communist Polish prime minister since 1946.

-1990 - Lech Walesa elected president of Poland.
+1990 - Lech Walesa elected president.
 Market reforms, including large-scale privatisation, are launched.

 2004 - Poland is one of 10 new states to join the EU.